-- Aquaculture (to optimize fish health, growth rates, size and numbers)
+- Aquaculture (to optimize fish health, growth rates, size, and number

-This requires that we deliver solutions to the management of diverse water quality parameters in a wide variety of conditions, environments and applications including
+More specifically, we deliver solutions to the management of diverse water quality parameters in a wide variety of conditions, environments, and applications including

 - Anaerobic digestion

-- Aerobic wastewater treatment processes including activated sludge, BNR, trickling biofilters, oxidation ponds etc.
+- Aerobic wastewater treatment processes include activated sludge, BNR, trickling biofilters, oxidation ponds, etc.

-- Microbiological parameters such as coliforms, fecal coliforms, E. Coli etc.
+- Microbiological parameters such as coliforms, fecal coliforms, and E. Coli.

 - Nutrients (Nitrogen, Phosphorous)